Caribbean Premier League: CPL

-The CPL T20 tournament is played between six teams and is divided into a group stage and a playoff stage.
+The CPL T20 tournament is played between seven teams and is divided into a group stage and a playoff stage.
 In the group stage, the teams each play ten matches overall, including five home matches.
 But unlike other prominent T20 leagues which follow a proper home and away format stretching throughout the season, the CPL has an unusual format as the teams play all their home games consecutively within a week.
 The matches are played at 2 venues at once where the respective home teams play 5 matches each while the other teams play 2 matches, then the whole tournament moves to two other locations, and so on.
-Six stadiums are used (see Venues below), each a home field for one of the teams.
+Seven stadiums are used (see Venues below), each a home field for one of the teams.
 The playoff stage includes an eliminator, two qualifiers and a final to determine the winner of the tournament.
 All playoff games are played at a single venue.